 Customers with permanently connected emergency generation equipment shall notify NOTL Hydro regarding the presence of such equipment.

+Generation systems found to be feeding into the distribution system without proper approval of NOTL Hydro shall be subject to immediate disconnection.

 2.3.7 Metering

 NOTL Hydro will supply, install, own, and maintain all meters, instrument transformers, ancillary devices, and secondary wiring required for revenue metering.
 The Customer will provide a convenient and safe location, reserved solely for metering equipment, with outside access acceptable to NOTL Hydro and the Electrical Safety Authority, for the installation of NOTL Hydro revenue metering equipment, free of charge or rent.

 The type of metering will be based on the Customer’s Rate class, Energy consumption and peak load.
-The security and accuracy of metering will be maintained under regulations and standards established by Measurement Canada and NOTL Hydro.
+The security and accuracy of metering will be maintained under Regulations and standards established by Measurement Canada and NOTL Hydro.

 All Customers must contact NOTL Hydro to acquire a Customer Service Layout prior to the installation of a service.
 Installations that do not conform to the requirements outlined on the Customer Service Layout will not be connected.
 For Customer specific metering requirements please see Section 3 – Customer Class Specific.